byrne365/Swiss-Tournament-Generator/README.md

 #Installation

-To run the prject successfully it is going to require that you download and install some software.
+To run the project successfully it is going to require that you download and install some software.

 1. `Python 2.7`
 2. `Git`
 3. `Virtual Box`